-- 1. Save your file as: P3-D4-AnimationRevised - 2.
-Display the first slide. - 3.
-Choose Insert →Illustrations →Icons. - 4.
-Follow these steps to insert an icon appropriate to the slide:
+- 1. Save your file as: P3-D4-AnimationRevised

+- 2. Display the first slide.

+- 3. Choose Insert→Illustrations→Icons.

+4. Follow these steps to insert an icon appropriate to the slide:
-- Click the music note - Click Insert.

-- 5. Drag the icon to the top-right corner of the slide to move it out of the way. - 6.
+- A Choose the Arts category. - B Click the music notes icon. - Click Insert. - 5.
+Drag the icon to the top-right corner of the slide to move it out of the way. - 6.
 Choose Insert→Illustrations→3D Models menu button ▼→From Online Sources. - 7.
 Type gramophone in the search box and tap Enter. - 8.
 Scroll through the results until you find a model similar to this one, click to select it, and click Insert.